Serg-Luka/Identify-Security-Requirements-with-PASTA/README.md

 # Process of Attack Simulation and Threat Analysis (PASTA) Threat Model Worksheet

+## Project Overview
+In this project, I practiced using the Process of Attack Simulation and Threat Analysis (PASTA) threat model framework.
+I determined whether a new shopping app is safe to launch.

+## Scenario
+I’m part of the growing security team at a company for sneaker enthusiasts and collectors.
+The business is preparing to launch a mobile app that makes it easy for their customers to buy and sell shoes.
+I’m performing a threat model of the application using the PASTA framework.

+## Actions Taken
+I went through each of the seven stages of the PASTA framework to identify security requirements for the new sneaker company app.

 ## I. Define Business and Security Objectives
 ### Business Requirements:
 - Users can create member profiles internally or by connecting external accounts.